micmejia/bible-dump/NKJV/Jeremiah/Jer 50.md

 The word that the Lord spoke against Babylon _and_ against the land of the Chaldeans by Jeremiah the prophet.

 ###### 2
-"Declare among the nations, Proclaim, and [^a]set up a standard; Proclaim--do not conceal _it_-- Say, 'Babylon is taken, Bel is shamed. [^b]Merodach is broken in pieces; Her idols are humiliated, Her images are broken in pieces.'
+"Declare among the nations, Proclaim, and set up a standard; Proclaim--do not conceal _it_-- Say, 'Babylon is taken, Bel is shamed.
+Merodach is broken in pieces; Her idols are humiliated, Her images are broken in pieces.'

 ###### 3
 For out of the north a nation comes up against her, Which shall make her land desolate, And no one shall dwell therein.
-They shall [^c]move, they shall depart, Both man and beast.
+They shall move, they shall depart, Both man and beast.

 ###### 4
 "In those days and in that time," says the Lord, "The children of Israel shall come, They and the children of Judah together; With continual weeping they shall come, And seek the Lord their God.